 Baptism is a symbol of new life in Christ

 Sometimes, when we meet a friend we may say, "What's new?"
-It has only been a couple of weeks since Christmas, so if I were to ask you, "What's New?" you would probably have a lot to tell me about.
-(If time permits, allow the children to tell about something new that they have.)
-All of us like new things, don't we?
-Don't you just love the look and feel of new clothes?
-Well maybe children don't get as excited about new clothes as we adults do, but I am sure you get excited about new toys!
-You have probably spent hours playing with the new toys you received for Christmas.
+It’s only been a couple weeks since Christmas, so if I were to ask you, "What's New?" you would probably have a lot to tell me about.
+(If time permits, allow the children to share.)
+I’m sure you get excited about getting new things, like games or toys!
+(Show the new games or toys you brought, and let kids pass them around.)
+You’ve probably spent hours playing with the new toys you received for Christmas.

 One thing I really enjoy is a new beginning.
 We are at the beginning of a new year.
 What an exciting time!
-It is a chance to start over.
-It is a time to try to do things better than we did last year.
+It’s a chance to start over.
+It’s a time to try to do things better than we did last year.

-Today, we are going to talk about another new beginning.
-It is better than the beginning of a new year -- it is the beginning of a new life.
-A new life in Jesus.
+Today, we’ll talk about another new beginning.
+It’s better than the beginning of a new year.
+It’s the beginning of a new life; a new life in Jesus.

-In the Bible we read about a man called John the Baptist.
-John went all around the countryside in Judea telling people to repent and ask God to forgive them of their sins.
-When they confessed their sin and asked God to forgive them, John baptized them in the river Jordan.
-They were baptized to show the world that God had forgiven their sins and they were washed clean.
+In the Bible, we read about a man called John the Baptist.
+John went all around the countryside in Judea telling people about a new beginning they could have.
+He said to repent.
+That means to ask God to forgive your sins, turn away from those sins, and try again.
+John baptized people who repented.
+He did it in the river Jordan.
+They were baptized to show the world that God had forgiven their sins.
 This was a new beginning for them.
 Even Jesus himself went to John the Baptist and was baptized by him.

-Dear Father, we thank you that Jesus, who was without sin, washes away our sins and gave us a new life.
-In Jesus' name we pray, amen.
+Dear God, we thank You that Jesus who was without sin washes away our sins and gives us a new life.
+In Jesus' name, amen.